UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_03_Instructions.md

     The following package(s) will be installed:
     - nycflights13 [1.0.2]
     - tidyverse    [2.0.0]
-    These packages will be installed into "/Library/Frameworks/R.framework/Versions/4.4-arm64/Resources/library".
+    These packages will be installed into "~/Desktop/Vaske_Lab_Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/renv/library/macos/R-4.4/aarch64-apple-darwin20".

     # Installing packages --------------------------------------------------------
     - Installing nycflights13 ...
-OK [copied from cache]
+OK [linked from cache]
     - Installing tidyverse ...
-OK [copied from cache] Successfully installed 2 packages in 40 milliseconds.
+OK [linked from cache] Successfully installed 2 packages in 5.2 milliseconds.

 Load libraries from installed packages (*run every session*) –\> copy the commands into your own **quarto notebook (.qmd file)**